florianherrengt/spacetime_explained/README.md

 Information can only travel through space at the speed of light.

 When you are looking at fireworks, the rocket explodes and the light is traveling through space to your eye.
-It's only when the light hits you your eye that you get the information: "The rocked has exploded"
+It's only when the light hits your eye that you get the information: "The rocked has exploded"

 > Gravity bends space and information can only travel through space at the speed of light
 >
-> Gravitational dilation is a similar concept - you've stretched and bent space with gravity, so you're now going faster through that space and slower through time.
+> A black hole stretched and bent space with gravity, so you're now going faster through that space and slower through time.

 ![Spacetime_curvature](./Spacetime_curvature.png)
 > _Two-dimensional projection of a three-dimensional analogy of spacetime curvature described in general relativity_